FRC3407/romi_projects/J08_PathPlanner/README.md

 # Path Following with PathPlanner

-This project runs experiments with the RamseteCommand with [PathPlanner](https://github.com/mjansen4857/pathplanner/wiki).
-PathPlanner can be downloaded from the Microsoft Store or the Apple App Store.
+This project runs experiments with [PathPlanner](https://pathplanner.dev/) and the [Ramsete Command](https://pathplanner.dev/pplib-build-an-auto.html#ramsete-differential).
+The PathPlanner application can be downloaded from the Microsoft Store or the Apple App Store.

 If you specify PathPlanner's project as being your WPILib robotics directory, PathPlanner will manage its trajectories as JSON files under `src/main/deploy/pathplanner`.